MallocNull/circlescape/protocol.md

 A sockstamp is a sequence of six bytes that represent a fully qualified date and time.
 For the best use of space without obfuscating the data too much, the year's lower four bits and the four bits signifying the month are shared in the same byte, but no other components are joined.

-The 12 bits signifying the year are an unsigned quanitity, and indicate the number of years since 1800; anything that happened before the year 1800 cannot be represented in this format, but this should never be necessary.
-The effective range of years that can be expressed by this format is 1800 AD to 5895 AD.
+The 12 bits signifying the year are an unsigned quanitity, and indicate the number of years since 0 AD; anything that happened before the year 1 AD cannot be represented in this format, but this should never be necessary.
+The effective range of years that can be expressed by this format is 0 AD to 4095 AD.

-The indexed list below indicates which byte (the first being byte 1) contains what information:
+The indexed list below indicates which byte (the MSB being byte 1) contains what information:
 1. Upper 8 bits of the year quantifier.
 2. Upper 4 bits are the four least significant bits of the 12-bit year quantifier.
 The lower 4 bits are the month quantifier, ranging from 0 to 11.
 3. Day of month quanitifier.
 Ranges from 0 to 30.